CorporateRewards/docs-myrewards/source/includes/api/recognition/_submissions.md

 page | `integer` | The page number that you wish to view.
 Optional status | `string` | Status of the submissions to be returned.
 Optional user_id | `integer` | ID of a sender that submissions were made by.
-Optional created_at_date | `string` | A parameter for scoping submissions that were created from that date onwards.
-Optional. created_at_end_date | `string` | A parameter for scoping submissions that were created on or before the given date.
+Optional created_at_date | `date` | A parameter in ISO-8601 format for scoping submissions that were created from that date onwards.
+Optional. created_at_end_date | `date` | A parameter in ISO-8601 format for scoping submissions that were created on or before the given date.
 Optional.

 > Request: